What is it, and how is it treated?

 Elbow sprains can be either an acute or repetitive use injury.
 They occur when the ligament is overstretched or forcefully twisted in an abnormal direction.

 You could sprain your elbow if you fall or from repetitive movements.
 For example, ulnar lateral ligament sprains are common injuries for pitchers.
-In addition to baseball and other throwing sports like javelin or shot put, elbow sprains are also common in football, wrestling, gymnastics, and skiing.

 When you sprain your elbow, you might hear or feel a pop and have immediate pain in your elbow.
 Repetitive use injuries develop gradually, and your elbow pain might begin with specific movements before progressing to constant pain.